What’s it like to come out as an LGBT teenager? We caught up with parents and teenagers to hear their teen coming out stories.

 My wife read an article in the Cleveland Plain Dealer about an organization named PFLAG Parents, Families, and Friends of Lesbians and Gays.
 We called the president and after a long discussion, we decided to attend one of the meetings.
 This was one of the best decisions we have made.

 PFLAG has helped us tremendously.
 We have met parents who have traveled the same road that we are on now.
 They have shown us that it is a process.
 We have met gay couples who are in loving relationships and are very happy.
-We have also met young people who have come out to their parents and have not been accepted.
+And w’ve met young people who have come out to their parents and have not been accepted.
 We try to be supportive of them and their parents in the same way others helped us.

 My wife and I have told some members of our family and some of our friends that Michael is gay, however, Michael has not told his siblings yet.
 We believe this is part of Michael’s journey.
 He has told some friends and everyone at his college knows he is gay.
 The people we have told accept Michael for who he is.
 He is still Michael.
 Being gay does not change that.

-We have met Michael’s boyfriend several times and he has stayed at our home on occasion.
-We are lucky that Michael has a boyfriend.
+Having met Michael’s boyfriend, we feel lucky that Michael is in a loving relationship.
 We have seen at PFLAG meetings how gay couples can be happy and loving in long-term relationships.
-We have also seen that many things need to change.
+But many things still need to change.
 Gays deserve the same protections and rights that heterosexuals have.
 We hope that Michael will obtain all these rights during this lifetime and that he will always be accepted for who he is.

 I came out at 16, shortly after I discovered I was gay.
 To me, coming out was all about being true to myself.
 I totally rejected the idea that I should hide how I felt, as if it was wrong or horrible.
 I also wasn’t comfortable with lying about who I was or who I loved.
 However, my strong feelings on the subject didn’t exactly prepare me for how difficult stepping out of “the closet” into the big, bright world would be or how deeply it would affect me and those around me.